benthayer/git-gud/README.md

 Recap:

-1. Make sure we're using Python 3
+1. Install Git Gud using Python 3
-2. Install Git Gud
-3. Create and change into an empty directory for Git Gud to load the skills into
+2. Create and change into an empty directory for Git Gud to load the skills into
-4. Run `git gud init`
+3. Run `git gud init`
-5. Follow the instructions to git gud!
+4. Follow the instructions to git gud!

 For specific instructions, see below.